1. Find out how many federal workers are in your state

 Staff: Something to effect of, “You’re calling about a bill ?

 You: I’m calling to ask Rep. [name] to support H.R.
-978, The Chai Suthammanont Remembrance Act, that was introduced by Rep. Gerry Connolly (VA-11).
+8466, The Chai Suthammanont Healthy Federal Workplaces Act of 2022, that was introduced by Rep. Gerry Connolly (VA-11).
 The bill simply requires Federal agencies to develop a comprehensive safety plan, to publish the safety plan on the agency website so employees and the public have access to the information, and to ensure employees (and contractors) are aware of and understand the safety plan.

-The Chai Suthammanont Remembrance Act is co-sponsored by Government Oversight and Reform Committee Chairwoman Maloney and six other members of Congress.
-Click here
+The Chai Suthammanont Healthy Federal Workplaces Act is co-sponsored by Government Oversight and Reform Committee Chairwoman Maloney (NY-12) and Rep. Brown of Ohio (OH-11).

 The bill is named in honor of Chai Suthammanont (soo-tam-man-aunt), [my dear friend / coworker / uncle / brother / dad] who was a foodservice worker in the Child Development Center at the Marine Corp Base at Quantico.
-He contracted COVID-19 from a coughing co-worker who refused to wear a mask and who was not sent home, despite her symptoms.
+Despite asking several times about the Center’s — and the Department of Defense’s — leave policy during the pandemic, he was never told what the policy was.
+Tragically, he contracted COVID-19 from a coughing co-worker who refused to wear a mask and who was not sent home, despite her symptoms.
+Had Chai been told what the leave policy was — that workers 65 and older were to contact their supervisors and stay home — Chai would not have been at work to be infected by his co-worker.

-I am asking Representative [last name] to support this bill so that other federal workers do not suffer the same, unnecessary death as my [friend / son-in-law / father / brother / brother-in-law].
-[If your representative is Republican] As you know, COVID is truly non-partisan; it attacks and kills Republicans, Democrats, and Independents.
+I am asking Representative [last name] to support this bill so that other federal workers do not suffer the same unnecessary death as my [friend / son-in-law / father / brother / brother-in-law].
+[If your representative is Republican] As you know, public health emergencies such as COVID-19 is truly non-partisan; it attacks and kills Republicans, Democrats, and Independents.
 It attacks and kills voters and non-voters, alike.
 I hope Representative [name] will support this bill regardless of who introduced it.

 Staff: May ask additional questions or may say something along the lines of “I’m sorry for your loss.
 Thank you for calling.
-I’ll be sure to let the Senator know.”
+I’ll be sure to let the Congressman/woman know.”

 You: Thank you.
 If you would like to see who this extraordinary person was, to learn just how senseless his death really was, please visit www.RememberingChai.com.
 You’ll know why the bill is named after this special person.